GuanMingChee/Beam-Java/README.md

 2: Run the word count code:
 <img src = "Wordcount code.PNG">

-3: Check the output files in the directory that you're working on:
+3: Check the output

+The output will be directed into different files in the same directory that we're working on.
+Here, we have 3 output files for the Word Count program using the given dataset.
 <img src = "Outputs.PNG">

 ### References